 Why You Should Spend Two Weeks in Japan

-Our first trip to Japan we booked in over two weeks and we felt we had really gotten a taste of the country.
+On our first trip to Japan, we booked in over two weeks and we felt we had really gotten a taste of the country.
 By the end of the trip, we were ready to go home.
 Our most recent trip was around 12 nights long and we felt we could have stayed the full two weeks.
 So my suggestion based on experience is that two weeks is the golden number.

 - A sample itinerary.